barumau/pandunia/english/pandunia-english.md

 an pace - unrest
 an romanse - aromantic
 an sabi li - strange (unknown)
-an sexe li - asexual
+an sekse li - asexual
 an sona - insomnia
 an sora - unlock
 an sora li - unlocked